chibiboba/JS-202/My Notes/Lesson 3 Notes.md

 When to use Gifs

 - Gifs are suitable for small images used as user interface icons in an application.
-- They have a limited color range (256 colors), but this allows for minuscule file sizes, which makes them perfect for images where size, detail, and a broad color palette aren't significant.
+- They have a limited color range (256 colors), on of which can be transparent.
+- This allows for minuscule file sizes, which makes them perfect for images where size, detail, and a broad color palette aren't significant.

 When not to use Gifs

-- Gifs have a limited color range (266 colors).
+- Gifs have a limited color range (256 colors).
 They also lack detail and are not good for larger sizing.

 ## Image Type Comparison Table